patilnabhi/nuric_wheelchair_model_02/README.md

 	    ```

 	    * The [`update`] function first generates sigma points from expected measurement data
-	    * The measurement mean (zp) and covariance (Pz) is obtaine via unscented transform of the above generated sigma points
+	    * The measurement mean (zp) and covariance (Pz) is obtained via unscented transform of the above generated sigma points
 	    * Next, the Kalman gain (K) and residual gain (y) is calculated
 	    * Finally, the new mean (x) and covariance (P) is obtained, given K and y